 As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

-As being both writer and blogger myself I love trying different writing apps for different purposes.
+As being both a writer and a blogger, I love trying different writing apps for different purposes.

 So in this post, I have listed some of the writing apps which I have used and some popular writing apps which other writers in the same niche use.

-I recommend you to bookmark this page as I will be updating this page for more such writing apps which will help you to become a better writer and build a productivity system for yourself.
+I recommend you bookmark this page as I will be updating this page with more writing apps as I discover them.
+These apps will help you to become a better writer and build a productivity system for yourself.

 The Best Writing Apps And Software For Writers